What is Hydrosalpinx?

 - Pelvic pain: Persistent or intermittent pain in the pelvic region is a common symptom of hydrosalpinx.
 The severity of the pain can vary from mild discomfort to severe cramping.

-- Unusual vaginal discharge: Some women may notice an abnormal vaginal discharge, which can be thin, clear, or white in color.
+- Hydrosalpinx Discharge Color: Some women may notice an abnormal vaginal discharge, which can be thin, clear, or white in color.

 - Pain during intercourse: Sexual intercourse may become painful or uncomfortable for women with hydrosalpinx.